mister-rao/LeadGenAI/README.md

 - **Orchestration with LangGraph**: agents and tools are modelled using LangGraph (gpt-3.5-turbo).
 - **Interactive Notebooks**: All project components are contained within Jupyter Notebooks for ease of use and experimentation.

+## WIP

+- **Email Optimization**: Implement a basic MORL framework to adjust and optimize the email content iteratively based on feedback from previous email campaigns.

 ## Installation

 LeadGenAI uses [Poetry](https://python-poetry.org/) for dependency management.
 Follow the instructions below to set up your environment.